 a.
 Focus on the spaciousness of the gaps between the breaths

 b.
 Remembering and honoring the Universal within diversity

 c.
 Awareness of individual & universal connection simultaneously

 Meditation can reduce stress, yet it can also increase stress.
 I recommend students with high anxiety start with breathwork practices, then progress to mindfulness practice and then on to meditation.

 5. Is meditating for less than an hour helpful?

 YES any amount of meditation is beneficial!
-Especially if meditation is a new practice for you I encourage you to gradually increase your time and to start with the:
+Especially if meditation is a new practice for you, It’s wise to increase your meditation time s-l-o-w-l-y..